ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 Limited-use media types should also note in the applications list whether or not that list is exhaustive.

 # Structured Syntax Suffix Registration Procedures {#suffix-procedures}

+Structured syntax suffixes must be described by a readily available description, preferably within a document published by an established standards-related organization, for which there's a reference that can be used in a Normative References section of an RFC.

 Someone wishing to define a "+suffix" name for a structured syntax for use with a new media type registration should: